Journal

 Overcoats have been a staple of many this winter with the cold temperatures pushing extremes of -38 C in our fair Toronto.
 The increasing interest in overcoats is not only due to the weather but also due to style.
 Large coats have been featured on the runways of London, Milan and Paris this past season for both Men and Women.
 Getting a bespoke overcoat is always a good investment.
 If you are looking for a designer coat it will range anywhere from $1000 – to $5000 and for that cost a bespoke coat is a much more personal and customisable option.
 This particular overcoat features a hand made lapel and front buttonhole, double jetted flap pockets and a notch collar in charcoal grey which is versatile and matches any colour or pattern.

-Inspired by a photograph in a magazine, this fuchsia wedding dress was graded and dyed in house, from dark to light pink.
-The corset is backed with steel boning, while the exquisite white hibiscus flowers were hand painted with silk paint which give light, feathery white accents to the vibrant pink gown.
+Inspired by a photograph in a magazine, this fuchsia wedding dress was graded and dyed in-house, from dark to light pink.
+The corset is backed with steel boning, while the exquisite white hibiscus flowers were hand painted with silk paint which gives light, feathery white accents to the vibrant pink gown.
 The fabric used is 18 momme satin silk.
 Momme is a Japanese unit of measurement traditionally used to describe the weight of silk fabric.

 This Holland & Sherry triple window pane sherry tweed, double-sided rolling three Norfolk hunting jacket with a bi-swing back is one of our special projects of 2012.
 It is nspired by the Norfolk hunting jackets of the late 1800′s.